naman-dixit00/naman-dixit00/README.md

 ---
 ## Repository Status: Under Construction & Major Update

-This GitHub profile and its repositories are currently undergoing a comprehensive and strategic update.
+*  This GitHub profile and its repositories are currently undergoing a comprehensive and strategic update.

-Current Status:
+## Current Status:

-Data Migration & Integration: All past projects, certifications, and technical documentation are actively being loaded and meticulously integrated.
+*  Data Migration & Integration: All past projects, certifications, and technical documentation are actively being loaded and meticulously integrated.

-Content Refresh: Existing content is being reviewed, refined, and updated to reflect the latest standards and my recent learning achievements.
+*  Content Refresh: Existing content is being reviewed, refined, and updated to reflect the latest standards and my recent learning achievements.

-Visibility: The content you see now may be incomplete, unpolished, or temporarily restructured.
+*  Visibility: The content you see now may be incomplete, unpolished, or temporarily restructured.
 This is a necessary phase in ensuring the quality and integrity of the final presentation.

-Our Commitment
+# Our Commitment:

-We are committed to delivering a fully updated and highly organized portfolio that clearly showcases my professional capabilities and project execution expertise.
+* I was committed to delivering a fully updated and highly organized portfolio that clearly showcases my professional capabilities and project execution expertise.

-Target Completion: I am working diligently to finalize this process and aim to have the complete, high-quality data set available for review as soon as possible.
+* Target Completion: I am working diligently to finalize this process and aim to have the complete, high-quality data set available for review as soon as possible.

-Thank you for your patience and understanding during this critical update phase.
+- Thank you for your patience and understanding during this critical update phase.
 Please check back shortly for the final, comprehensive portfolio.

 ## 📬 **Contact & Collaboration**